-Notes on the Audit Performance
+Notes on the Audit Performance The Audit and Supervisory Board r

 The Audit and Supervisory Board reviews its work at the end of each fiscal year and discusses prospective improvements.
 It also discloses specific audit activities, including review findings, in Notes on the Audit Performance.
 The Audit and Supervisory Board voluntarily prepares these Notes as complementary material to its report to enhance dialogue with shareholders and other stakeholders.